Seif-Aldin-Yasser/Banking_System_Manual_Testing_Project/README.md

 ## 📁 What's in the Project

-- **Test Plan** – Explains how the testing was planned.
+- **Test Plan** – Explains how the testing was planned
-- **Requirements** – Lists the features that need to be tested.
+- **Requirements** – Lists the features that need to be tested
-- **Test Scenarios** – Describes what should be tested.
+- **Test Scenarios** – Describes what should be tested
-- **Test Cases** – Step-by-step instructions for testing each feature.
+- **Test Cases** – Step-by-step instructions for testing each feature
-- **Bug Reports** – List of problems found during testing.
+- **Bug Reports** – List of problems found during testing

-All files are in Excel format for easy review and editing.
+All files are in Excel format for easy review and editing

 ## ✅ What’s Tested